Frequently Asked Questions

 Anyone who is granted a medical exemption or religious accommodation but who fails to wear a surgical mask within six feet of a patient during the influenza season will be subject to corrective action.

-What happens if I don’t want to get the vaccine?
+What happens if I don’t get the vaccine?

 Employees: Johns Hopkins All Children’s Hospital employees covered by this policy who fail to comply and who have not received a medical exemption or religious accommodation will be placed on an unpaid administrative leave of 3 days.
 If, at the end of the administrative leave, the employee has not met the vaccination requirement, the employee will be considered to have voluntarily resigned.

-Non-employed medical staff (including MDs, DOs, PAs and ARNPs): Members of the medical staff who are not employed by Johns Hopkins All Children’s Hospital and who do not comply with the flu vaccine requirement by November 15, 2017 (the week prior to Thanksgiving) will have their staff privileges suspended until they provide proof of immunization or until the JHACH Vice President of Medical Affairs declares flu season has ended.
-Medical staff members who wish to apply for a medical or religious exemption must submit a completed request form to the Medical Staff Office by October 27, 2017.
-Forms are included in the Johns Hopkins All Children's Influenza Vaccine Policy included on this website.
+Non-employed medical staff (including MDs, DOs, PAs and ARNPs): Members of the medical staff who are not employed by Johns Hopkins All Children’s Hospital and who do not comply with the flu vaccine requirement by November 14, 2018 (the week prior to Thanksgiving) will have their staff privileges suspended until they provide proof of immunization or until the JHACH Vice President of Medical Affairs declares flu season has ended.
+Medical staff members who wish to apply for a medical or religious exemption must submit a completed request form to the Medical Staff Office by November 2, 2018.